dart-lang/site-www/src/tools/pub/cmd/pub-cache.md

 <dt><code>repair</code></dt>
 <dd>It's possible for packages in your pub cache to change or break.
-For example, if your editor follows the reference in the <code>.packages</code> file and you modify a file in a package, this affects the canonical copy of that package in the system cache.
+For example, some editors make it easy to find implementation files for packages in the pub cache, and you might accidentally edit one of those files.
 The <code>pub cache repair</code> command performs a clean reinstall of all hosted and git packages in the system cache.</dd>

 <aside class="alert alert-info" markdown="1">
   *Problems?* See [Troubleshooting Pub](/tools/pub/troubleshoot).